 - Self-interest.
 Ex: [Free Tools] Download the tools we promised you.

-Spend some time thinking through your subject line and you’ll get a better open-rate.
-Even things like the length of your subject line matter.
+Spend some time thinking through your subject line and you’ll get a better open rate.

 2. Create a compelling preheader.